Europe Editor for The Meridian magazine. Top writer in Books and Reading on Medium.

 This book helped Eliza navigate through her sleep procrastination.
 It has a lot of useful, practical advice for improving your sleep hygiene, including a powerful visualisation technique.

-[Beyond Mars and Venus: Relationship Skills for Today’s Complex
+Beyond Mars and Venus: Relationship Skills for Today’s Complex World

 This book unpacks the differences between the way men and women think, and a more constructive manner than the “men are from Mars” style books of the previous generation.

-[Lady in Waiting: My Extraordinary Life in the Shadow of the
+Lady in Waiting: My Extraordinary Life in the Shadow of the Crown

 Eliza’s fascination with the British royal family is piqued with this memoir by peeress Anne Glenconner.
 If you’re ready to take another look at the stereotypes and the lives behind The Crown , this book comes highly recommended by Eliza.